 - 7.1 The Council can meet its statutory duty through a number of options, including purchasing land or leasing land from another landowner.
 The Council has opted to focus (as per the current site identification process) firstly on determining whether any of the Council's land is suitable for pitch provision and making the best use of existing resources.
-This is to avoid any unnecessary capital expenditure acquiring additional land. - 7.2 The Council has incurred £59,411 expenditure to date in respect of site identification work. - 7.2 The estimated cost of appointing an architecture company to undertake some initial indicative design work, to inform on-going evaluation is approximately £15,000.
-This will be funded from the existing Strategic Housing budget. - 7.4 Although not directly relating to this report, there will be capital and revenue cost implications relating to any possible future decision to develop pitch provision.
+This is to avoid any unnecessary capital expenditure acquiring additional land. - 7.2 The Council has incurred £59,411 expenditure to date in respect of site identification work. - 7.3 In addition, the estimated cost of appointing an architecture company to undertake some initial indicative concept design work, to inform on-going evaluation will incur approximately £15,000.
+This will be funded from the existing Strategic Housing budget. - 7.4 Although not relating to this report, there will be capital and revenue cost implications relating to any possible future decision to develop pitch provision.
 As yet, the Council has not sought to identify and estimate site development costs until such time a decision has been by the Council that a site is considered suitable, which will be made after consultation.
 Costs will be determined at the stage of designing a site.
 These costs will need to be appraised and evaluated as part of the decision-making process.
 Such cost will vary depending on the land identified and other variables such as size and number of pitches.
 The Council will engage with Welsh Government in respect of possible capital grant availability.
-Also, nor has the Council sought to identify and estimate any running and management costs of a developed site.
+See Appendix 9. - 7.5 Also, nor has the Council sought to identify and estimate any running and management costs of a developed site.
 There will be a need to determine such estimated revenue costs and establish a budget accordingly.
 Revenue budget requirements will be identified at the point of preparing a detailed and fully designed proposal ahead of submitting a planning application.
+Unlike capital grant availability, there is currently no revenue grant funding availability from Welsh Government.
+It is anticipated that future pitch rental charges will offset revenue implications.